Waitress Shares Picture of Her Bloodied Feet After Working a Full Shift

 A waitress’s feet have made tens of thousands of people cringe.

-“Their policy is still that female staff wear heels unless medically restricted, my friends feet were bleeding to the point she lost a toe nail and she was still discouraged and berated by the shift manager for changing into flats (specifically told that heels would be required on her next shift the following day),” she said, referring to Joey’s policy.
+“Their policy is still that female staff wear heels unless medically restricted, my friends feet were bleeding to the point she lost a toe nail and she was still discouraged and berated by the shift manager for changing into flats (specifically told that heels would be required on her next shift the following day),” wrote Nicola Gavins on behalf of the woman, referring to Joey’s policy.

 She also posted a staff training manual, which said female employees have to wear a minimum one inch or maximum three inch heel, the Metro reported.